Generally, a windscreen is deemed unroadworthy if it has extensive damage or if the damage that it has affects the driver’s visibility.

 When Is My Windscreen Legally Unroadworthy in NSW?

 Your windscreen will be deemed unroadworthy and your vehicle rejected at a Safety Check (Pink Slip) inspection if it has any of the following problems:

-- Severe cracks or chips which are likely to worsen in the near future, and which could cause your windscreen to shatter in the event of an accident.
+- Severe cracks or chips are likely to worsen in the near future, which could cause your windscreen to shatter in the event of an accident.

-- Abrasions or discoloration (including tinting) which reduces the driver’s visibility, preventing them from driving to the best of their ability.
+- Abrasions or discolouration (including tinting) reduces the driver’s visibility, preventing them from driving to the best of their ability.